(

 The definition proposed for immigrant children is the one published by the American Academy of Paediatrics: an immigrant child is anyone born in another country now living here, whether legal or illegal, a refugee or a foreign adopted child.

-The inclusion of internationally adopted children6 as “immigrants” relates to the fact that, as the “economic migrants”, adopted children usually come from Third World countries and share many of the health care deficiencies so common in those countries.
+The inclusion of internationally adopted children as “immigrants” relates to the fact that, as the “economic migrants”, adopted children usually come from Third World countries and share many of the health care deficiencies so common in those countries.

 This comment is included here because the coincidence of the Navalmoral meeting and the presentation of a book on Chinese children adoption in Extremadura with the general assembly of ANDENI, an association for transnational adoption in Caceres, the provincial capital.
 The author of this text contributed with a paper on ethical matters in transnational adoption (Allué, 2004).